 So what exactly are nationwide specialty consumer reporting companies and how do they affect you?

 These are companies that collect information on a nationwide basis about medical records or payments, residential or tenant history, check-writing history, employment history, or insurance claims.
 Like the three largest nationwide consumer reporting companies (Experian, Equifax, and TransUnion), they gather and report information about you to creditors, landlords, insurance companies, employers, and others.

-You can order reports – including your annual free reports – from Experian, Equifax, and TransUnion at annualcreditreport.com – and we recommend that you check your report with each company at least once per year.
+You can order reports – including your annual free reports – from Experian, Equifax, and TransUnion at annualcreditreport.com – and we recommend that you check your report with each company .
 But you will have to order the specialty consumer reports individually from each reporting company.

-To help you access specialty and other consumer reports, we created a list of approximately 40 companies, with the companies’ websites and toll-free telephone numbers.
+To help you access specialty and other consumer reports, of approximately 40 companies, with the companies’ websites and toll-free telephone numbers.
 The type of information collected may vary by the company and its specialty industry.

 The list includes both the three largest nationwide consumer reporting companies and a longer list of other companies that have identified themselves as consumer reporting companies or provide consumers access to their consumer reports.
 Not all companies are required to provide a free copy of your annual report, although under federal law all consumer reporting companies must provide you with a copy of your report for a reasonable fee.
 Please consult the list for further details.

 You may not need to check with every single specialty company on the list.
 Different companies collect information about different things: your medical records or payments, residential or tenant history, check-writing history, employment history, or insurance claims.
 Many may not even have any information about you.
 But you may want to check with some or all of these companies:

 - If you were a victim of identity theft or think someone may have fraudulently cashed checks using your bank account.